BirdersUnite field planner

 Birds to Look For This Week

-A fully client-side BirdersUnite planner that turns public iNaturalist observations into a local birding forecast, seasonal bird checklist, and nearby bird sightings view.
+A fully client-side BirdersUnite planner that turns public bird observations into a local birding forecast, seasonal bird checklist, and nearby bird sightings view.

 Data Source